The Dimming

 The act of observation has a cost.
 The universe has been paying it.
 And the bill has come due.

 The Dimming is a standalone novel — a meditation on sight and blindness, on the cost of knowing, on the specific human experience of discovering that the act of looking changes what is looked at in ways that cannot be undone.
-It is built on real cosmological data and the published science of quantum observation.
-The physics is real.
-The grief is real.
+Built on real cosmological data and the published science of quantum observation.

 For readers of Richard Powers, Ted Chiang, and Kazuo Ishiguro.